ac000/mtd-cli/README.md

   * **saac** is for interacting with the Self-Assessment Accounts API.

+  * **ibeops** is for interacting with the Individuals Business End of Period Statement API.

   * **ic** is for interacting with the Individual Calculations API.

   * **id** is for interacting with the Individuals Disclosures API